-A Sunday school commentary noted: In speaking concerning Jerusalem, the prophet Jeremiah, cried out: Wash (cleanse) your heart from wickedness, that you may be saved.
+It was noted that speaking concerning Jerusalem, the prophet Jeremiah, cried out: Wash (cleanse) your heart from wickedness, that you may be saved.
 How long shall your vain thoughts lodge within you (Jeremiah 4:14)?

 Isaiah pronounced the judgment of God: Therefore I will number you to the sword, and you shall all bow down to the slaughter: because when I called, you did not answer; when I spoke, you did not hear; but did evil before my eyes, and did choose that where I delighted not (Isaiah 65:12).

 Scripture reveals: If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).

 When God sent the prophet Jonah to pronounce the judgment of God on Nineveh; there was a Nineveh type repentance, that should be an example to all once godly nations.
 Scripture reveals: As Jonah begin to enter into the city, a day's journey, he cried out: Yet forty days, and Nineveh shall be overthrown.

 The people of Nineveh believed God, and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them, even to the least of them (Jonah 3:4-5).
 The people of Nineveh turned every one (from the greatest to the least) from the violence that was in their hands, creating a godly environment that altered the judgment of God.

 Scripture reveals: God saw their works, that they turned from their evil way; and God repented (relented) of the evil, that he had said that he would do to them; and he did it not (Jonah 3:10).
 It was noted that God did not change His ultimate intention toward the Ninevites; rather, they changed their attitude toward Him.
 On the basis of that change, God could deal with them in grace, rather than the judgment of God that their failure to repent would have necessitated.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.